paulbousquet/SmoothLP/README.md

 ## Replication of Example

 Section 3 of the paper shows an application of estimating the impulse response of output to interest rates.
-The codes below reproduce the IRF with 90% confidence bands, the primary graph from the `demo` code in their replication files.
+The codes below reproduce the IRF, the primary graph from the `demo` code in their replication files.

 ```
 clear all